Skiathos: a brief travel guide

 Ormos Elias Beach

-A beautiful path through a pine tree forest leads to a beach with swallow waters and marvelous sea bottom.
-On the right side of the beach, there were some nudists when I visited it.
+A beautiful path through a pine forest leads to a beach with shallow waters and marvelous seabed.
+On the right side of the beach, there were some nudists when I visited.

 Follow on Instagram